k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 * **Side Bar** (C) - Contains different views like the Explorer to assist you while working on your Fabric project.
 * **Status Bar** (D) - Information about the opened project and the files you are editing.
 * **Panels** (E) - Enables you to see different panels below the editor region for debug information, compilations errors and warnings, or the integrated Fabric console.
 Panels can also be moved to the right to allow more vertical space.
 * **Minimap** & **Outline** (F) = Code outline, Gives you a high-level overview of your source code, which is useful for quick navigation and code comprehension.
 A file's minimap is shown on the right side of the editor.
 You can click or drag the shaded area to quickly jump to different sections of your file.
-The minimap is shown only for some of the editors, mainly code editors, and in such case you can also click on the **Outline** icon at top right, which, when expanded, shows the symbol tree of the currently active editor.
+The minimap is shown only for some of the editors (mainly code editors) and when using those editors you can also click on the **Outline** icon at top right, which, when expanded, shows the symbol tree of the currently active editor.

-In addition, the layout contains a **top menu** (H) where you can make either of IDE operations as well as activate some Fabric commands.
+In addition, the layout contains a **top menu** (H) where you either carry out IDE operations or activate certain Fabric commands.
 The Web Studio works as part of the Fabric Web Platform, where you can navigate to its other apps via the **Fabric Apps Panel** (G).